-Shawarawaoro : means the grandfather spirit of fishes in the Pawi shian language (Wapichan dialect).
-The place was named by our foreparents many years ago before it was made into a village.
-The first settlements were at Koshada Paawaza and KowaibaTawwa north west of Sawariwau village (approximately 14 miles).
-The chief of those early settlements was Koshara who was a Dauzai man.
+Shawarowaoro : means the grandfather spirit of fishes area in Pawi shian language.
+The place was named by a tribe many years ago before it was made into a village.
+The first settlements were at Koshada Paawaza and KowaibaTawwa north west of Sawariwau village approximately 14 miles.
+The chief of that settlers was Koshara a Dawuzai man.

-The first settlement where all the remaining people came together to settle was at `Pirazanaawa` meaning grandfather of agoti (in the Pawishian language).
-The first chief of all was a man named Suubau of the Chibizaidin people.
-He invited all other settlers to come out from the mountains to form a settlement at Pirazanaawa near clear running water with lots of fish and game animals until missionaries discovered the settlement in the early 1900s.
+The first settlement where all the remaining tribes came together to settle was at `Pirazanaawa` meaning grandfather of agoti pawishian language.
+The first chief of all was a man named Suubau a Chibizaidin tribe.
+He invited all other settlers to come out from to form a settlement near a clear running water with lots of fish and game animals until missionaries discovered the settles in 1900`s.

-As a result of previous land titling errors our villagers does not occupy its title area.
-This situation is currently being addressed by the Village Council and SRDC in official talks with the Government of Guyana.
+As a result of previous land titling errors our villagers do not occupy the title.
+This situation is currently being addressed by the Village Council and SRDC in official talks with Government of Guyana.
 The village has submitted a formal application for extension of land title over two tracts of customary lands.
-This application is currently being processed by Government of Guyana and the final outcome of our extension request that has been outstanding for many years remains pending in 2017-18.
+This application is currently being processed by Government of Guyana and the final outcome of our extension request that has been outstanding for many years remains pending in 2017.

-Total households in Shawarawaoro Village number one hundred and four (104) and the population is five hundred twenty-one (521) for 2017.
+Total houses in Sawariwau is one hundred four and the population is five hundred twenty-one for 2017.

-The lands of Sawariwau are made up of small patches of bush islands, rivers and creeks/lakes, bush mountains, grasslands and savannah mountains, savannah and hills and scrubs.
+The system of Sawariwau is small patches of bush islands, rivers and creeks/lakes, bush mountains and savannah mountains, savannah and hills and scrubs.

 The savannah is used for rearing livestock, hunting and gathering. the bush islands are used for rotational farming, hunting, gathering and important bush islands with valuable resources are put up for community conserved areas.
-All water bodies are used for fishing and some important pools with spirit keepers are put up and respected as 'no go' zones by our residents and the Wapichan people (SRDC land management plan 2012).
+All water bodies are used for fishing and some important pool with spirit keepers as put up and respected as no go zones by the wapichan people.

-The mountains are our hunting grounds, while some are respected as special to the Wapichan nao e.g. Shizizi Top (peak), Tozaobana Ticha Kizi, Madara wao dukuo etc
+The mountains are our hunting grounds whiles some are respected as special to the wapichanao` e.g. Shiriri Top, Tozaobana Ticha Kizi, Madara wao dukuo.

 Farming: Cash crop planting –peanuts and cassava Ranching: Rearing of livestocks.

-Primary School; Nursery School; Health Post; Airstrip; Village office/Community centre; Catholic church; playing field; Teachers Quarters; Hot Meal Building (that serves our school children with a balanced diet of lunches as well as snacks for nursery students); Solar pump; Two radio sets with one installed at the health post and the other at the village ranch.
-The village also has a mobile phone network signal nearly all around the village so residents own mobile phones for communication linkages.
+Primary School Nursery School Health Post Airstrip Village office/Community centre Catholic: Catholic Play field Teacher`s Quarters Hot Meal Building-that serves it`s school children with a balanced diet of lunch.
+Snack for nursery students Solar pump Two radio set on, installed at the health post and the other at the village ranch.
+The village also has Digicel Signal nearly all around the village so residents own mobile phones for communication link.

-Toshao; Deputy Toshao; Secretary; Treasurer and an assistant secretary treasurer - and four other councillors.
+Toshao, DPT Toshao, Secretary, Treasurer and assistant secretary and Treasurer - and four other councillors.